blaisemariner17/OpenTronsBLM/README.md

   **water volume** - the volume of water to be added to the destination well to obtain adequate normalization.
 Calculated by the user in conjunction with DNA volume.

-  *dna volume* - the volume of DNA that is to be added to the destination well to obtain adequate normalization.
+  **dna volume** - the volume of DNA that is to be added to the destination well to obtain adequate normalization.
 Calculated by the user in conjunction with water volume.

+# Normalization
+This is a protocol designed for the use of normalizing DNA that is to be used for sequencing.
+Different volumes can be used for water, dna, and the destination well can be edited.
+## Standard operating procedure for Normalization Protocol
+Prereq:
+Jupyter noteboooks needs to be installed on the computer that is to be connected to the OpenTrons OT-2: https://jupyter.org/install
+You will also need the OpenTrons software: https://opentrons.com/ot-app/

+1. Create an input comma-separated values file (.csv) that contains the source well, destination well, water volume, and dna volume information needed to run this protocol.
+The appropriate template for doing so is provided in the input_csv.csv in this repository.
+Do not change the column names in the first row of this file.

 3. Open the Jupyter Notebook file (Generate_dictionaries_for_pooling-240208.ipynb) and follow the instructions.
 When complete, copy the information at the very bottom.
 This is to be pasted into the OT-2 protocol python file.
   Example copy/paste output of the Jupyter Notebook file from the input_csv.csv provided: